YES, that is a dog butt! (and a very irritated one!)

 Unfortunately, this entire anal gland experience usually gets many owners into a trap of having the anal glands expressed repeatedly.
 Actually, too much expression of the anal glands actually results in trauma and irritation to the gland, much like popping a zit.
 The expression of the gland can actually drive fecal bacteria into the gland opening as well, resulting in an anal gland infection or a more serious anal gland abscess.

-(There are situations of course, in which veterinarians should the express the anal glands.
+(There are situations of course, in which veterinarians should express the anal glands.
 However, the majority of dogs out there should not have this routinely done.)
 In some RARE situations, the glands may not be placed correctly.
 I had one that was tilted wrong, and a vet had to do surgery, after that…all was well!)

 Nobody wants the “Boot Scootin’ Boogie” Going on in their home, so Holistically – I have found great ways to “deal and heal” faster and easier.
 As soon as you see the scooting begin, grab a bottle of our Wound Care Blend and dab it gently on the anus with a clean, cotton cloth.
-Not only with this moisturize, soothe, and take out any “itchiness”, it will mask the anal gland smell, and deodorize any areas where the anus has touched (floor, couch, etc).
+Not only with moisturize, soothe, and take out any “itchiness”, it will mask the anal gland smell, and deodorize any areas where the anus has touched (floor, couch, etc).
 PLUS!, if there is an infection festering, this will address that as well.
-It is diluted enough for you to be able to take a q-tip, cover it with the Wound Care blend, and gently insert into the anus, with a slow, twisting motion, being careful to cover the areas where the anal sacs are located.
+It is diluted enough for you to be able to take a Q-tip, cover it with the Wound Care blend, and gently insert into the anus, with a slow, twisting motion, being careful to cover the areas where the anal sacs are located.
 You may apply the Wound Care Blend as often as needed.

 No, not all dog foods are created alike, and dog foods do not routinely include live enzymes, fatty acids, anti-oxidants and probiotics.
 I have only found one kibble that I have recommended for 15 years that includes enzymes, probiotics, fatty acids and is glutten-free (anti-inflammatory).
 It also includes essential fatty acids CRITICAL to dog’s nutritional needs: